 Waste textile management in the Republic of Croatia is implemented according to the basic principles of the Waste Framework Directive (Directive 2008/98/EC), and it is harmonised and regulated under the Act on Sustainable Waste Management (OG 94/13) and the relevant subsidiary regulations.

-According to the provisions of the Act on Sustainable Waste Management (OG 94/13), waste textile and footwear are considered to be special category of waste so according to the Act, the units of local self-government are obliged to ensure separate collection of waste textile and footwear in their territory and to provide the functioning of one or more recycling yards, and to place an adequate number and type of containers in the public areas for collecting this type of waste, thus ensuring further recovery.
+According to the provisions of the Act on Sustainable Waste Management (OG 94/13), waste textile and footwear are considered to be special category of waste so according to the Act, the units of local self-government are obliged to ensure separate collection of waste textile and footwear in their territory and to provide the functioning of one or more civic amenity sites (recycling yards), and to place an adequate number and type of containers in the public areas (bring banks) for collecting this type of waste, thus ensuring further recovery.

-The drawing up of the Ordinance on the management of waste textile and footwear is under way which is planned to elaborate on and regulate this matter.
+The drawing up of the Ordinance on the management of waste textiles and footwear is under way that should elaborate on and regulate this matter.